 Increased public education expenditure will be incurred in fields such

 as rural and compulsory education.
-China has the world’s biggest higher
+China has one of the world’s largest higher

 The development of